Global solutions of the gravity-capillary water-wave system in three dimensions: Introduction

 \subsubsection{Energy estimates}

 We would like to control the increment of both high order Sobolev norms and weighted norms for solutions of \eqref{ModelWW}.
-It is convenient to do all the estimates in the Fourier space, using a quasilinear I-method as in \cite{IoPu3,IoPu4,DIP}.
+It is convenient to do all the estimates in the Fourier space, using a quasilinear I-method as in some of our earlier work.
 This has similarities with the well-known I-method of Colliander--Keel--Staffilani--Takaoka--Tao \cite{CKSTT1,CKSTT2} used in semilinear problems, and to the energy methods of \cite{GM,ADa,ADb,HIT}.
 Our main estimate is the following partial bootstrap bound:

-where $U$ is a solution on $[0,T]$ of \eqref{ModelWW}, $\mathcal{E}(t)=\|U(t)\|_{H^N}^2+\|U(t)\|_{H^{N'}_\Omega}^2$, and the initial data has small size $\sqrt{\mathcal{E}(0)}+\|U(0)\|_{Z}\leq \varep_0$.
+where $U$ is a solution on $[0,T]$ of \eqref{ModelWW}, and the initial data has small size $\sqrt{\mathcal{E}(0)}+\|U(0)\|_{Z}\leq \varep_0$.
 The $Z$ norm is important and will be discussed in detail in the next subsection.
 For simplicity, we focus on the high order Sobolev norms, and divide the argument into four steps.

 {\bf{Step 1.}} For $N$ sufficiently large, let

 A simple calculation, using the equation and the fact that $V$ is real, shows that

 where